 I had actually found the Mathematics Enhancement Programme (MEP) before we began our year and kept it in my back pocket just in case.
 AmblesideOnline has it listed as a recommended resource for math and it’s free, so when Mr. Grant didn’t work out for us, I decided to try MEP Reception instead.

 This is a spiral-approach program that was originally made for 5- to 6-year-old children in Hungary and later translated for use in England.
 The lessons are wonderfully short and usually involve counting, very simple math operations, coloring, a game, or some kind of hands-on activity.
 It’s a very gentle program and both of my kids responded extremely well to it.
-It also prepared my son perfectly for RightStart Level B, which is what we ended up switching to during his first grade year (which my daughter will be starting in the fall!).
+It also prepared them perfectly for RightStart Level B, which is what we’ve used for first grade and up.
 I thought it was so effective that I also decided to include it in my Charlotte Mason-Inspired Kindergarten Curriculum, where I’ve broken it down, week-by-week, over the course of a nine-month school year.